Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Research Questions

-Given the societal controversy about platforms' moderation practices on misinformation, a natural first question about the will of the people is whether this is due to problems of implementation or whether there are underlying differences of opinion about what should be done about particular items.
-If there are many items where there is no consensus on the right actions to take, then no moderation process can yield outcomes that please almost everyone almost all the time.
+Given the societal controversy about platforms' misinformation moderation practices \cite{borelFactCheckingWonUs2017,kopitWhyBigTech2021}, a natural question is whether the controversy is due to inherent differences among the public about whether and what action(s) should be taken against particular articles.
+If there are many articles where there is no consensus on the right actions to take, then no moderation process can yield outcomes that please almost everyone almost all the time.
+This leads to our second question: